Crossroads-2023/crossroads-2023.github.io/index.md

 ### News

 Registration is now open!
 Please go to the [registration](https://crossroads-2023.github.io/register.html) tab for details.
+CIMPA registration is now also open.
+Please go to [this link](https://www.cimpa.info/en/node/40) for more information.

 ### Poster